tmbuza/imap-software-requirements/README.md

-# IMAP-PART01: Preparing for Microbiome Data Analysis
+# IMAP-PART 1: Preparing for Microbiome Data Analysis

 ---In Progress---